peterjirak/wikipedia-assistant/README.md

 Okay, but you want to tested it and try it out.
 Well, I created that Amazon Aurora MySQL database, it is deployed in the AWS Cloud ecosystem.

 But of course you need to utilize my Fast API implementation.
 How can you do that?
 Well, my initial plan was to get the entire thing up and running using Almbday and API Gateway.
 I got close, but couldn't quite manage it in the time I utilized for this project.
 So, instead I set up a t2.large with 30GB of local storage in the AWS ecosystem.
 I gave that t2.large access to my Aurora MySQL database.
 I then installed NGINX as my web server on that t2.large EC2.
 I installed uvicorn as the application server on that t2.large EC2.
-I configured NGINX to utilizemy uvicorn application server to handle requests.
+I configured NGINX to utilize my uvicorn application server to handle requests.
 After I got all that working I set up a domain name in Amazon's AWS Route 53 hosting service.
 I configured the DNS records necessary to permit my FQDN to resolve to my t2.large EC2 instance, passing requests in that were then received by NGINX and passed along to my uvicorn application server.
 The given endpoints were then able to query the database as necessary.
 After all of that I then installed and configured Certbot, so I could have a SSL/TLS certificate and handle HTTPS and even redirect HTTP requests to HTTPS.

 So, how can you evaluate and test my work?
 I mean you can see everything I did here in this repository, but how to test and evaluate it?